apcamargo/genomad/README.md

 - `fdr`: The estimated false discovery rate (FDR) of the classification (that is, the expected proportion of false positives among the sequences up to this row).
 To estimate FDRs geNomad requires [score calibration](https://portal.nersc.gov/genomad/score_calibration.html), which is turned off by default.
 Therefore, this column will only contain `NA` values in this example.
 - `n_hallmarks`: Number of genes that matched a hallmark geNomad marker.
 Hallmarks are genes that were previously associated with viral function and their presence is a strong indicative that the sequence is indeed a virus.
 - `marker_enrichment`: A score that represents the total enrichment of viral markers in the sequence.
 The value goes as the number of virus markers in the sequence increases, so sequences with multiple markers will have higher score.
 Chromosome and plasmid markers will reduce the score.
 - `taxonomy`: Taxonomic assignment of the virus genome.
 Lineages follow the taxonomy contained in [ICTV's VMR number 19](https://talk.ictvonline.org/taxonomy/vmr/m/vmr-file-repository/13426).
+Viruses can be taxonomically assigned up to the family level, but not to specific genera or species within that family.
+The taxonomy is presented with a fixed number of fields (corresponding to taxonomic ranks) separated by semicolons, with empty fields left blank.

 In our example, geNomad identified several proviruses integrated into the *K. pneumoniae* genome and one extrachromosomal phage.
+Since they all have high scores and marker enrichment, we can be confident that these are indeed viruses.
 They were all predicted to use the genetic code 11 and were assigned to the *Caudoviricetes* class, which contains all the tailed bacteriphages.
-Since they all have high scores and marker enrichment, we can be confident that these are indeed viruses.
+In the `taxonomy` field for these viruses, after *Caudoviricetes*, there are two consecutive semicolons because geNomad could only assign them to the class level, leaving the order and family ranks empty.

 Another important file is `GCF_009025895.1_virus_genes.tsv`.
 During its execution, geNomad annotates the genes encoded by the input sequences using a database of chromosome, plasmid, and virus-specific markers.
 The `<prefix>_virus_genes.tsv` file summarizes the annotation of the genes encoded by the identified viruses.